 Dr. John Climax, one of the Company's co-founders, served as Chairman of the Board of the Company from November 2002 to December 2009.
 He also served as Chief Executive Officer of the Company from June 1990 to October 2002 and is currently an outside director of the Company.
-The arrangements with Dr. Climax provide for the payment to him of director fees of \$53,000 per annum

-(pre: February 15, 2013: \$53,000 per annum) plus reasonable expenses properly incurred in carrying out his duties for the Company.
-He was previously granted and held at December 31, 2012 90,000 ordinary share options at exercise prices ranging from \$11.00 to \$35.33 per share.
+The arrangements with Dr. Climax provide for the payment to him of director fees of \$60,000 per annum (pre: April 1, 2013: \$53,000 per annum) plus reasonable expenses properly incurred in carrying out his duties for the Company.
+He was previously granted and held at December 31, 2013 80,500 ordinary share options at exercise prices ranging from \$15.84 to \$35.33 per share.

-Following Dr. Climax's retirement as Chairman in December 2009, the Company entered a three year agreement with Rotrua Limited, a company controlled by Dr. Climax, for the provision of consultancy services at an agreed fee of £262,500 (\$346,000) per annum.
+Following Dr. Climax's retirement as Chairman in December 2009, the Company entered a three year agreement with Rotrua Limited, a company controlled by Dr. Climax, for the provision of consultancy services at an agreed fee of €262,500 (\$346,000) per annum.
+This agreement expired in December 2012.
 Pursuant to the consultancy agreement, Dr. Climax also agreed to certain restrictions that will apply to him after the termination of the consultancy agreement including non-disclosure, non-competition and non-solicitation.
-The consultancy agreement provided that the Company would provide, during the term of the agreement, permanent disability and life insurance coverage for Dr. Climax and medical insurance coverage for himself and his dependants.
-The term of the consultancy agreement expired in December 2012.